Boris Johnson’s attempt to call election is thwarted by MPs

 “The purpose of this Bill is to instruct this government and this administration how to conduct the UK’s future arrangements with the European Union. ”

-Mr Hammond said the prime minister is the one risking a Labour government by insisting on the complete removal of the backstop when negotiating with the EU, something , he said, they can not comply with.
-The backstop is a provision in the existing withdrawal agreement aimed at avoiding a hard Border in Ireland.
+Mr Hammond said the prime minister is the one risking a Labour government by insisting on the complete removal of the backstop when negotiating with the EU, something , he said, they cannot comply with.
+The backstop is a provision in the existing EU-UK withdrawal agreement aimed at avoiding a hard Border in Ireland.

 Tánaiste Simon Coveney said on Wednesday the State would back an extension to article 50 if the British prime minister can make a persuasive case for how it can be used to get a Brexit deal.